DanielAdams-3/CIRT-CSPB_2270_FA25/README.md

 data for each Special Topics section upon request.
 Time permitting, I will ask the user for input to isolate the desired section title and then output only the relevant section’s information.

+### Upgrading from Command-Line Interface to Front End Web Interface
 Time permitting, I will create a simple front-end, locally hosted web interface to facilitate a better user experience and given my lack of experience, I anticipate this to be a challenge.
 If I am unable to complete the interface by the due date, I will exclude it from the submitted version and work on it after the class ends.

+### Search-by-Title search option
+I hope to be able to add a search-by-title option.
+Instead of remaking a new trie, I would, within the trie structure, contain a 'dictionary' map structure where each course is added to the map, where the keys are the Course titles and the values are the subject codes.
+Then when the user provided the course title, I would search the map for a key, and if it existed, then call the search and output functions based on the 'value' of the found key:value pair, the course subject code.

 ## Technical/Learning Hurdles
 I need to learn how to implement a trie in C++, as this was not covered in a homework assignment.
 I also need to learn how to implement file streams to read the pre-